digital-fabric/uringmachine/grant-2025/tasks.md

     - [v] fork
     - [v] system / exec / etc.
     - [v] popen
-  - [ ] Test working with non-blocking files, it should be fine, and we shouldn't need to reset `O_NONBLOCK`.
+  - [v] Test working with non-blocking files, it should be fine, and we shouldn't need to reset `O_NONBLOCK`.
   - [ ] Implement timeouts (how do timeouts interact with blocking ops?)
     - [ ] Add tests